-Project Name Support / Oppose / Request / Concern Comment "Intersection Improvements at Lowell Street (Route 129) and Woburn Street (Wilmington) (#609253)" Municipal: Jeffrey Hull, Wilmington Town Manager; Valerie Gingrich, Director of Planning and Conservation, Town of Wilmington Support Supports advancing the Intersection Improvements at Lowell Street and Woburn Street from FFY 2024 to FFY 2023.
+Project Name Support / Oppose / Request / Concern Comment Intersection Improvements at Lowell Street (Route 129) and Woburn Street (Wilmington) (#609253) Municipal: Jeffrey Hull, Wilmington Town Manager; Valerie Gingrich, Director of Planning and Conservation, Town of Wilmington Support Supports advancing the Intersection Improvements at Lowell Street and Woburn Street from FFY 2024 to FFY 2023.
 Requests that the project precede other programmed TIP projects which will result in increased transient traffic, including the Reconstruction of Main Street in Wilmington (FFY 2025) and the New Boston Street Bridge Replacement in Woburn (FFY 2021), stating that increase vehicle volumes cannot be sustained without the proposed improvements in the project area.
-The project is anticipated to be at 100% design by the end of calendar year 2021.
+The project is anticipated to be at 100 percent design by the end of calendar year 2021.
+Other Comments Reconstruction of Melnea Cass Boulevard (Boston) (#605789) Boston residents: Yvonne Lalyre, Josiah Seale Oppose Expresses opposition to the Reconstruction of Melnea Cass Boulevard as currently designed, including the removal of numerous trees along the corridor.
+This project is partially funded by the MPO in FFY 2019.
+Route 4/225 Reconstruction, Bedford Street at Hartwell Avenue (Lexington) Legislative: Rep. Michelle Ciccolo Municipal: James Malloy, Town Manager, Lexington Support Supports continued consideration of the Reconstruction of the Routes 4 and 225 intersection in Lexington, a project programmed in the MPO's most recent LRTP.
+The project is currently advancing towards 25 percent design and is anticipated to be ready for construction earlier than FFY 2030, the year in which it's programmed in the LRTP.
+Funding cuts for accessibility improvements at the MBTA commuter rail stations in Newton Newton resident: Lucia Dolan Oppose Expresses opposition to funding being cut for the accessibility improvements at Newton's MBTA commuter rail stations.
+The proposed ADA improvements and two-sided platforms would allow increased service on this rail line.
+Connecting Massachusetts' largest cities can reduce transportation inequity and environmental pollution.
+The continued delay of this important work means that Massachusetts is still not living up to the standards for accessibility set by the Americans with Disabilities Act more than 31 years ago.